Megathyrsus maximus: Guinea grass

 Guinea grass prefers good sunlight and well-drained soil.
 They are tolerant to drought, heavy rains, and also fire.
 New leaves can grow from charred stumps of roots when the conditions are favorable.

 These are good grazing plants because of their lush, green leaves and abundant growth.
 They are also good cut-and-carry grass for cattle because of the height, and ease of cutting.
-Guinea grass is used extensively for erosion control since their strong roots can cover the soil effectively preventing erosion of top soil.

-While primarily recognized for its forage and erosion control qualities, this grass is also used to treat various ailments, including diarrhoea, dysentery, and digestive disorders.
+While primarily recognized for its forage and erosion control qualities, this grass is also used to treat various ailments, including diarrhea, dysentery, and digestive disorders.
 The leaves and stems are believed to have antimicrobial and anti-inflammatory effects.

-Propagation is through seeds and root division.
-Ripe seeds can be collected from mature panicles and sowed in prepared seedbeds or directly in the desired planting location.
 Ensure good soil-to-seed contact by lightly raking or covering the seeds with a thin layer of soil.
 Keep the soil moist until germination occurs, which typically takes 7-10 days.

 Divide established clumps of Guinea grass during the early spring.
 Dig up the clump and carefully separate it into smaller sections, making sure each division has adequate roots and shoots.
-Replant the divisions in prepared soil, spacing them at least 30-45 centimeters apart.